akshayjain-1/ADEPT-Agentic-Detection-Engineering-Orchestration-Pipeline-and-Tuning/docs/technical.md

 5. **Hand off** any needed tuning to `rule_author` via the supervisor, which revises and backtests the rule.

-The offline component evaluator (`adept-eval rules`) anchors this loop with a deterministic regression: golden `(rule, events)` cases are scored with the real Sigma matcher into a precision/recall report, with no model involved.
+The offline rule unit tests (`adept-eval rules`) anchor this loop with a deterministic regression: TP/FP sample events from `sigma_rules/tests/` are run through the real Sigma matcher, with no model involved.

 ## 9. Setup & installation